aquasecurity/tracee/docs/docs/integrating/container-engines.md

 As a user, when container enrichment is enabled the event output will include enriched fields in these cases:

-1. Running **tracee-ebpf** with a json format will include all container enriched fields text```
+1. Running **tracee** with a json format will include all container enriched fields text```
     $ docker run \
         --name tracee --rm -it \